ppau/polly/README.md

 The difference today is ubiquitous computing and networking, meaning that we can attempt to address the scale limitations that previously prevented large scale participative democracy.

-## Issue Tracking

-We are using a public [JIRA instance](http://jira.polly-project.org) for handling issue tracking.